MicronOxford/SIMcheck_Manual/source/rec_data_checks.rst

 Fourier plots (FTL, FTR, FTO)
 -----------------------------

-**Note that this check has the caveat that it evaluates the image volume's average characterstics, so if the image consists of more background than features of interest it becomes difficult to discern the contribution from the features of interest.**
+**Note that this check evaluates the image volume's average characteristics.
+It is therefore recommended to select an image region with a high proportion of features as well as some background.
+A very high proportion of background can make it difficult to discern the contribution from the features of interest.**

-Displays 2D Fourier transform "target" plots with resolution lines (in Microns) and optionally blurred and color-coded with a 16-color Look-Up Table to make the relative proportion of different frequencies more obvious.
-The plots displayed are: "Fourier Transform Lateral (FTL)" for XY sections; "Fourier Transform Radial (FTR)" which is a radial (circularly-averaged) profile though the XY Fourier Trasform; and "Fourier Transform Orthogonal (FTO)" for the central resliced XZ section (N.B. ensure the central Y point contains some features of interest).
+Displays 2D Fourier transform "target" plots with overlaid resolution lines (in Microns) and optionally blurred and color-coded with a 16-color look-up table to make the relative proportion of different frequencies more obvious.
+The plots displayed are: Fourier Transform Lateral (FTL) for XY sections; Fourier Transform Radial (FTR) which is a radial (circularly-averaged) profile though the XY Fourier Trasform; and Fourier Transform Orthogonal (FTO) for the central resliced XZ section (N.B. ensure the central Y point contains some features of interest).
 These plots help judge the average resolution in the sample volume, limited by noise.
-A gradual decay of frequencies from the center (lowest frequency) to the edge (highest frequency and resolution) indicates real high resolution information; whereas a flat spectrum indicates only noise at the higher frequencies.
-The lateral (FTL) and radial (FTR) plots give an indication on XY resolution, while the orthogonal (FTO) plot reports on Z resolution as well.
+A gradual decay of frequencies from the center (lowest frequency) to the edge (highest frequency and resolution) indicates real high resolution information; whereas a flat spectrum indicates predominantly noise at the higher frequencies.
+The lateral (FTL) and radial (FTR) plots give an indication on XY resolution, while the axial (FTO) plot reports on Z resolution as well.

 .. _fig3c: